NipponNoraneko/fbdasm/DETAILS.md

 Note that the maximum length of a program line is 251 characters.
 If a user types a (numbered) line longer than this, Family BASIC will silently truncate it to fit.

-Some related starting points: [DirectModeLoop](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymDirectModeLoop), where user lines are read in via [ReadLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymReadLine), and, if numbered, sent along to [ProcessNumberedLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymProcessNumberedLine).
-The line gets [Tokenize](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenize)d, any existing line with the same number gets deleted by [TxtDeleteLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTxtDeleteLine), and then it gets inserted into its spot via [TxtInsertLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTxtInsertLine), which finds its spot using [FindLineNum](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymFindLineNum).
+Some related starting points: [DirectModeLoop](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymDirectModeLoop), where user lines are read in via [ReadLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymReadLine), which reads the line into [LineBuffer](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymLineBuffer) (`$500`) and, if numbered, sent along to [ProcessNumberedLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymProcessNumberedLine).
+The line gets [Tokenize](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenize)d and stored in [TokenizeBuffer](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeBuffer) (`$300`), any existing line with the same number gets deleted by [TxtDeleteLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTxtDeleteLine), and then it gets inserted into its spot via [TxtInsertLine](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTxtInsertLine), which finds its spot using [FindLineNum](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymFindLineNum).

 ### Tokenizing

+Tokenization starts at [Tokenize](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenize).
+[TokenizeKeyword](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeKeyword) handles tokenizing keywords (*gasp!*), looking them up in [tbl_KeywordTokens](https://famibe.addictivecode.org/disassembly/fb3.nes.html#Symtbl_KeywordTokens) to swap them for token bytes.
+This table consists of a token byte (high bit is always set), followed by the keyword (high bit always unset).
+The table terminates with a `#$FF` byte.

+If a keyword token is identified, it stores the token and then additionally checks if the keyword requires special token handling beyond this point (`REM` and `DATA` being obvious cases, but also any commands that accept line numbers as arguments, as these are tokenized differently from other numbers; see [Tokenized Numbers](#tokenized-numbers), immediately below).

 #### Tokenized Numbers

+When multi-digit, integer numbers are encountered, they are converted from decimal via [TokenizeNumber](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeNumber) (or hexadecimal via [TokenizeHexNum](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeHexNum), if preceded by `&`) to binary, and preceded by a special signifier byte, which is normally `#$12` if the number was in decimal, or `#$11` if it was hexadecimal (for redisplay purposes by `LIST`).

+When a single-digit number is encountered, it is handled a little differently by [TokenizeNumber](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeNumber): the number is incremented (so it goes from a value of 0-9, to a value of 1-10), and is then stored directly in the token stream.
+(The increment is to ensure we don't end up with the null terminating byte; it is re-decremented before display or interpretation.)

+When a keyword is recognized and converted into a token, the tokenizer hands off to [StoreTokenAndHandleArgs](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymStoreTokenAndHandleArgs), which among other things checks to see whether the just-tokenized keyword expects line number arguments.
+If it does, then those args are handled *differently* from normal numeric literals, in that they get a `#$0B` prefix byte instead of `$#11` or `$#12`.

 ## The NMI Dispatch